SilentComics/Strip/README.md

 *Strip* is a WordPress theme designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
 ![screenshot](http://silentcomics.com/images/screenshot.png)

 This theme is not 100% ready for production, although you are welcome to test it.
 Right now two of the theme's functions, *custom post type* and *custom taxonomy*, should go in a plugin.
 WordPress.org advocates for the separation of presentation and content<sup>[1](#myfootnote1)</sup>.
-This is important for portability of content.
-For this particular project, using custom functions within the theme makes sense<sup>[2](#myfootnote2)</sup>.
-The theme design responds to the projects needs. **Warning** :loudspeaker: But it means you will lose access to your (comics) data if you use this theme and then switch theme.
-That is not something we want to happen.
+While this is important for portability of content, custom functions within the theme suit this particular project at this point<sup>[2](#myfootnote2)</sup>. **Warning** :loudspeaker: But that means you would lose access to your (comics) data if you used this theme and then switched to another.
+That is not something you want to happen.
 So until a [simple webcomic plugin](https://github.com/SilentComics/strip-plugin) is ready to solve this potential issue, it is best to avoid using this theme on your live site.

 # Theme Wiki
 [Theme wiki](https://github.com/SilentComics/Strip/wiki/Theme-set-up)